 Lisa Redfern, Sing Me Goodnight (2010)

 We don't listen to a lot of lullaby albums in our house.
 The girls have a white noise machine at home that generally works much better at actually putting them to sleep (which, let's face it, is the most important function of any lullaby album).
-But this particular album played a crucial role in our lives starting this summer when Clio began her first sustained stay in the hospital.
+But this particular album played a crucial role in our lives starting last summer when Clio began her first sustained stay in the hospital.
 It was a scary time for all of us, and hospitals are just not fun places to sleep.
 So I dug out this album by Lisa Redfern, a lovely songwriter from Maine whom I had met once a year earlier.
-We listened to the album every single night for the rest of Clio's stay, and it continues to be our go-to record whenever we stay overnight in the hospital.
+We listened to the album every single night for the rest of Clio's stay, and it continues to be our go-to record whenever we have to stay overnight in the hospital.
 I know that's kind of a weird recommendation, but it's the truth.
 Sing Me Goodnight is beautifully recorded and the warmth of Lisa's voice is comfort incarnate.
 If you're looking for a lullaby album — either for home or the hospital — this is definitely one to seek out.
 I can vouch for its healing power…